pouchdb/pouchdb/docs/api.md

 db.query(fun, [options], [callback])
 {% endhighlight %}

-Retrieve a view, this allows you to perform more complex queries on PouchDB, the [CouchDB documentation for map reduce](http://docs.couchdb.org/en/latest/ddocs.html#view-functions) applies to PouchDB.
+Retrieve a view, which allows you to perform more complex queries on PouchDB.
+The [CouchDB documentation for map reduce](http://docs.couchdb.org/en/latest/ddocs.html#view-functions) applies to PouchDB.

-* `fun`: Name of a view function or function
+* `fun`: Name of a view function or the function itself.
-* `options.reduce`: Reduce function
+* `options.reduce`: Reduce function, or the name of a built-in function: `'_sum'`, `'_count'`, or `'_stats'`.
+Typically, if you're not using a built-in, [you're doing it wrong](https://www.youtube.com/watch?v=BKQ9kXKoHS8).
-* `options.key`: Only return rows matching key
+* `options.key`: Only return rows matching this key.
+* `options.keys`: Return rows matching more than one key.
-* `options.startkey` & `options.endkey`: Get documents with keys in a certain range
+* `options.startkey` & `options.endkey`: Get documents with keys in a certain range.

 #### Example Usage:
 {% highlight js %}